 However, users spend far longer on Facebook than they do on other platforms.
-Which means, for brand awareness it works amazingly well.
+This means, for brand awareness, it works amazingly well.

 Where you are targeting a younger audience or have lots of enticing imagery, your efforts could be better suited to Pinterest, Instagram or Snapchat.